josmar-crwdstffng/angular/aio/content/guide/security.md

 <code-example header="src/app/inner-html-binding.component.html" path="security/src/app/inner-html-binding.component.html"></code-example>

-Interpolated content is always escaped &mdash;the HTML isn't interpreted and the browser displays angle brackets in the element's text content.
+Interpolated content is always escaped &mdash;the HTML is not interpreted and the browser displays angle brackets in the element's text content.

 For the HTML to be interpreted, bind it to an HTML property such as `innerHTML`.
 But binding a value that an attacker might control into `innerHTML` normally causes an XSS vulnerability.